bg

 Block Time

 LCC maintains a target block time of 2.5 minutes, which is the same as Litecoin and four times faster than Bitcoin's 10-minute block time.
-This allows for quicker transaction confirmations.
+This speed allows for quicker transaction confirmations.

 Difficulty Adjustment